D H LawrenceA brief history of the writing of the novel ‘The Lost Girl’

 DHL then spent 2 nights at Lerici near Genoa, Italy stopping over for old times sake at the Albergo Delle Palme and renewing old acquaintances in Lerica where he had previously lived; then arriving in Florence on 19 November and staying at the Pensione Balestra.
 In total DHL was in the city of Florence for 3 weeks.

-Florence is the present day capital of the Tuscany region, towards the north of Italy near Pisa and near the Mediterranean coast.
+Florence is the present day capital of the Tuscany region, north of Rome and near Pisa and the Mediterranean coast.
 Florence is situated approximately 170 miles (274 kilometres) north of Rome.
 After 2 weeks in Florence DHL met up with Frieda’s train arriving from Baden Baden, Germany, at Florence rail station at 04.00 in the early hours of 4 December 1919.
 The couple stayed in the city for a further 6 days then departed Florence for Rome on 10 December 1919.

 They cut short their planned stay in Rome from 1 week to just 2 full days telling friends and relatives by letter that though the weather was beautiful ‘Rome was crowded and impossible’.
 The fact is, they were asked to leave their B & B on the first night in Rome when it was discovered that Frieda Lawrence was German.
 A friend then helped out by insisting they stayed at her home.
 There, things went missing and they were robbed so the Lawrences cut short their stay and left Rome as soon as possible.